Doctors believe they are ‘on the brink of a new class of treatments’ for MS

 Researchers also believe the benefit of myelin repair is to insulate and protect damaged nerves, preventing them from degenerating over years.

-Therefore, drugs that promote remyelination are expected to have an effect on disability in the long-term.
+Therefore, drugs that promote remyelination will hopefully have an effect on disability in the longer-term, past the six months of the trial.

 More than 150,000 people live with MS in the UK.
 While there are therapies that work on the immune system, none stop the gradual nerve damage that leads to long-term disability.